8 rules for planting a hedge

 Rule 4: Consider the characteristics of the species

-Denser planting can be used in shaped hedges, while in free-growing hedges, it should not be too thick.
+Denser planting can be used in shaped hedges, but in free-growing hedges, it should not be too thick.
 Shrubs and trees will grow, and they mustn’t crowd each other out.
 To decorate the space between young plants, consider using annual flowers or fast-growing, herbaceous perennials.

 Rule 5: Maintain distances